I fell in love with Hobart when I was 19.

 Tinderbox Beach is part of the Tinderbox Marine Reserve.
 Snorkelers will delight in following the underwater snorkel trail.
 If you’re lucky, you might spot one of the varieties of sea dragon common in the area.
 Swimmers have also sited big-bellied seahorse and a very special few have spotted an octopus.
 The area is well protected and safe for swimmers of all ages.

-An easy 20-minute drive south from Hobart, Kingston is my preferred place to replenish the lauder.
+An easy 20-minute drive south from Hobart, Kingston is my preferred place to replenish the groceries.
 Parking is easy and free (3hrs – most of Hobart is not).
-Most services are available and plenty of shops including a nice Woolworth’s and Coles if that is your preferred grocery store.
-For fresh fruit and veg, head to Margate to Merideth’s Fruit and Veg, a local favourite.
-The prices are competitive and the fruit I purchased from there was divine.
-I picked up some of the best blueberries I have ever tasted.
+Most services are available and plenty of shops including a Woolworths and Coles.

-I love to explore touristy areas just as much as the next person, but I am much more inclined to be one with nature.
+I love to explore touristy areas at times, but I am much more inclined to be one with nature.
 Bruny Island definitely gives you that.

 Bruny Island is beautiful.
 Wild and free.
 It gives new meaning to ‘remote’ and ‘off the grid’.
 It’s rustic yet stunning at every turn.
-If I wanted to escape the world and just hide for weeks on end – and believe me there are days, like when I’m trying to write a book for example – Bruny would be the perfect place to do that.
+If I wanted to escape the world and just hide for weeks on end – and believe me there are days – Bruny would be the perfect place to do that.